NTIA/NRMetricFramework/documentation/ReportMaxPol.md

 -----|------------|------
 RCA  | MaxPol | :star: :star:

-__R&D Potential__: MaxPol produces invalid results and outliers for a few images.
-These issues prevent a :star: :star: :star: rating.
+__R&D Potential__: If the invalid results and outliers produced by MaxPol for certain images could be resolved, this metric could have a :star: :star: :star: rating for the User Generated Content (UGC) use case.

 ## Algorithm Summary